-Thyroid Cancer - What To Expect When You've Been Diagnosed
+Thyroid Cancer - What to Expect When You've Been Diagnosed

-When I Was First Suspected of Having Thyroid Cancer
+When My Doctor First Suspected Cancer

 It took a couple of months before I got an appointment with the specialist.
 He was a great doctor, and he examined me thoroughly.
-He found what he believed was a nodule on my neck, and told me that he thought I might have thyroid cancer.
+He found what he believed was a nodule on my neck, and he told me that he thought I might have thyroid cancer.
 I just looked at him in disbelief!
 I think perhaps when you hear the word "cancer" that it feels as if your life stops at that point.
-I suppose it is the shock, especially when you aren't expecting to hear anything like that!
+I suppose it is the shock, especially when you aren't expecting to hear anything like that.

-What and Where Is My Thyroid Gland?
+What Is a Thyroid Gland?

 Your thyroid is a gland that is located in your neck.
 It lays against and around your larynx, and is about where your Adam's apple is located (if you are a man).
-It is shaped somewhat like a butterfly, with the lobes of the thyroid being the butterfly's "wings".
+It is shaped somewhat like a butterfly, with the lobes of the thyroid being the butterfly's "wings."
 The two lobes are connected by the isthmus, which can change in shape and size.

 The thyroid gland controls how you feel and how your body functions.
 It produces hormones that circulate in your blood throughout the rest of your body.